DevExpress-Examples/asp-net-core-dashboard-custom-item-gallery/readme.md

 - **Type** - Specifies the map type.
 You can choose between `RoadMap`, `Satellite` or `Hybrid`.
 - **Display Mode** - Specifies whether to show markers or routes.

-Please specify the credentials for Azure/Bing Maps to ensure maps render correctly.
-You can specify the credentials in the [OnlineMapItem.js](CS/AspNetCoreCustomItem/wwwroot/js/OnlineMapItem.js#L194) file.
+To ensure maps render correctly, specify your Azure/Bing Maps credentials in the [OnlineMapItem.js](CS/AspNetCoreCustomItem/wwwroot/js/OnlineMapItem.js#L194) file.

 ### Web Page